 Jamila G. Eatman

-Jamila Eatman is a rising senior enrolled in the Environmental Science program at Spelman College.
+Jamila Eatman is a senior enrolled in the Environmental Science program at Spelman College.
 Before entering Spelman, her investment into environmental monitoring and advancement took form in middle school as she began participating in city-wide science fairs.
 From acid rain experiments to understanding emerging “green” technologies, she has developed a greater understanding of how science and engineering can meet to protect the environment.

 Jamila has conducted research with the Centers for Disease Control and Prevention on legionnaires disease, the International Institute of Nanotechnology at Northwestern University on synthesis and catalysis of Metal-Organic Framework research, and most recently with the Boeing Company as a summer intern.
 At Northwestern, she was honored to be a co-author of a peer-review study published in the American Chemical Society Applied Materials and Interfaces journal.
 As she continues in academia, Jamila seeks to be a humanitarian engineer.
 One who creates positive change to protect the environment and advance water decontamination systems for communities who lack clean drinking water.
 She looks forward to earning her terminal degree within environmental chemistry geared towards nanotechnology application for water filtration and fate/transport of emerging materials on water resources.